How to Build a Driver Retention Program That's Rock Solid

 It’s important not to dismiss drivers’ gripes — make sure you have your ear to the ground and listen for potential problems.
 If you notice a pattern, take note and take action when necessary.

 Making changes can do wonders for improving your driver retention rate.
 But, you can’t keep everyone.
-Sometimes people will decide to move on to something different or move home to be close to family, but sometimes, they’ve realized they’re just not a good fit for your company.
+Sometimes people will decide to move on to something different or move home to be closer to family, but sometimes, they’ve realized they’re just not a good fit for your company.
 No one likes the conflict of employees leaving, but you must know why drivers are leaving.
-Don’t be afraid to ask them to give you feedback – ideally, don’t do this face-to-face with a manager, since this can feel too intense.
+Don’t be afraid to ask them to give you feedback — ideally, don’t do this face-to-face with a manager, since this can feel too intense.
 Instead, ask them to answer a few questions on their last day.

 3. Make Health & Safety a Priority

 Don’t forget that health and safety isn’t just about the equipment and staying alert, but also mental health.
-For many, mental health is still difficult to talk about publically, so try to encourage good habits that help drivers stay healthy, physically and mentally.
+For many, mental health is still difficult to talk about publicly, so try to encourage good habits that help drivers stay healthy, physically and mentally.
 Encourage drivers to take regular time off, get exercise and fresh air (whether it be lifting weights or going hunting, it all counts), and use techniques to lower stress.

 While suggesting they take up meditation may be a hard sell to some, make sure they have the tools to manage their mental health in whatever way works for them.
 Sometimes, simply ensuring they have a good Wi-Fi connection on the road (for long-haul) is enough to help them stay connected.
-For others, having the option to take a pet along for the ride will greatly improve not only their mental health, but also their job satisfaction.
+For others, having the option to take a pet along for the ride will greatly improve not only their mental health but also their job satisfaction.

 4. Recognize Stellar Performance